jediq/grunt-lunr-index-generator/README.md

 ### Options

 #### src
-The source location(s) of the markdown files.
+The source location(s) of the markdown and/or html files.

 #### dest
 The destination to write the lunr index.